Chart Color Schemes

 Infrastructure

-Bairnsdale has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally
+Bairnsdale has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects that could affect the region.
+AreaSearch has identified 11 projects that could affect this region.
 Notable ones include Quest Bairnsdale, Dan Murphy's Bairnsdale, Princes Highway and McEacharn Street Intersection Upgrade, Wy Yung Acres Rural Lifestyle Subdivision.
-The following list details those most likely to be relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.